calebh/ObjectDetectionExample/README.md

 The [TFLite Experimental plugin for Unity](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/lite/experimental/examples/unity/TensorFlowLitePlugin) is used to run the MobileNet.
 The network can also be executed by OpenCV for Unity's DNN module.
 Currently this project only supports Android devices. iOS uses a separate deep neural network library called Metal, which should theoretically give good performance thanks to hardware acceleration.

+The neural network input is 300x300 pixels.
+This means that the network will not be able to detect far away objects since they will be very tiny.
+With the appropriate cropping, it should be possible to detect more distant objects.

 # Dependencies
 [OpenCV for Unity](https://assetstore.unity.com/packages/tools/integration/opencv-for-unity-21088) - this library is required but is not available in this repo because it is a paid package.
 You'll need to import this package from the asset store.